 The makeup and beauty sector across the globe is currently a gold mine.
-According to a 2016 market research, the industry is expected to amass $429.8 billion by 2022!
-Technological innovations, evolving consumer behaviours and personalized marketing strategies are three major reasons why this industry is thriving.
+According to recent market research, the industry is expected to amass $429.8 billion by 2022!
+Technological innovations, evolving consumer behaviours, and personalized marketing strategies are three major reasons why this industry is thriving.

 Appreciating the openness of the consumers to shop